Can a design patent application claim priority to a utility patent application?

 Can you file a design patent application after filing a utility patent application?

 Suppose you started with filing a utility nonprovisional patent application.
 After a couple of years, you’ve had to respond to an Office Action or two.
 You now realize that perhaps your idea has a unique appearance that might be worthy of design patent protection.
+Can a design patent application claim priority to a utility patent application?
 Is it too late to file a design patent application?

 As long as your nonprovisional patent application is still pending, you can file a design patent application that gets the benefit of your earlier priority date.
 To accomplish this, your later design filing must include the priority claim discussed below.
 Also, the drawings in your utility patent application must support the design patent drawings to be filed in your new design application.